Knowledge Unlearning for Mitigating Privacy Risks in Language Models: Experiments

 \paragraph{Configurations} For the learning rate, we set it to 5e-5.
 We show the effect of varying learning rates in Appendix \ref{appen:varying_lr}.
 We use a constant learning rate scheduling throughout the run.
 We fix the global batch size to be the same as \textit{s} (how many samples are forgotten at once) because having global batch sizes smaller than $s$ proved to degrade general LM capabilities~\footnote{In Section \ref{subsec:analysis}, We show that $s$ plays a critical role in determining how much the unlearning will degrade in general capabilities of the LM since $s=128$ shows to result in much degradation.
 Method to mitigate this is proposed in Section \ref{subsec:analysis} as well.}.
-For $\textsc{EL}_n$, we set \textit{n}=10 which means EL measures the extraction likelihood of extracting \textit{n} consecutive tokens of varying extraction attack.
+For $\textsc{EL}_n$, we set \textit{n}=10 which means EL measures the extraction likelihood of extracting \textit{n} consecutive tokens of varying extraction attack~\footnote{We set the $n$ value to 10 since we empirically consider an extraction to be successful when 10 consecutive token sequences are successfully generated by the LM.
+We show varying the $n$ with values from [5,10,20,40] in Appendix \ref{appen:varying_n}.}.
 For calculating $\textsc{EL}_{10}$ and MA, we use a naïve greedy decoding strategy.
 We set both the dropout and weight decay rates to 0.
 Lastly, while we provide a guideline of empirically deciding a single token sequence to be forgotten in Section \ref{subsec:metrics}, for considering a \textit{chunk} of $s$ token sequences to be forgotten, we use the average $\textsc{EL}_{10}$ and MA as an approximation of the individual $\textsc{EL}_{10}$ and MA.